 Precertification: The procedures used to determine the medical necessity of the treatment prior to the service.
+Also referred to as prior authorization.

 Pregnancy: The condition of and complications arising from a woman having a fertilized ovum, embryo or fetus in her body - usually, but not always, in the uterus - and lasting from the time of conception to the time of childbirth, miscarriage or other termination.